The Poincare Duality in Quantization of the Norm of Differential Forms

-An alternative presentation of \poincare duality follows Bott and Tu\cite{Bott:1982}; it focuses in the relationship between $z$ cycle and representative form, such as if $z$ is a closed oriented sub-manifold of dimension $p$ (a $p$-cycle) in an oriented manifold $M$ of dimension $n$, the Poincar\'{e} dual of $z$ is the cohomology class of closed $(n-p)$-form $\eta_{z}\in H^{n-p}(M)$ characterized by the following property.
+An alternative definition of \poincare duality is presented by Bott and Tu\cite{Bott:1982}; it focuses in the relationship between $z$ cycle and representative form, such as if $z$ is a closed oriented sub-manifold of dimension $p$ (a $p$-cycle) in an oriented manifold $M$ of dimension $n$, the \poincare dual of $z$ is the cohomology class of closed $(n-p)$-form $\eta_{z}\in H^{n-p}(M)$ characterized by the following property.

-The \poincare duality defined in this way is focused on a relationship between sub-manifold $z$ of dimension $p$, and the cohomology classes of $H^{n-p}(M)$.
-Using the previous definitions and theoretical materials, the Bott and Tu can be rewritten based on $\gamma^{(p)}$ set.
+Using the previous definitions and theoretical materials, the Bott and Tu definition can be rewritten based on $\gamma^{(p)}$ set.
 Based on Equation \eqref{eq:bottdefinition}, it is verified that:

 where $\eta^{(n-p)}_{a}$ is the \poincare dual of $z^{(p)}_{a}$.
 However, $\eta^{(n-p)}_{a}\in H^{n-p}(M)$ is not necessarily one of the classes $\gamma^{(n-p)}_{a}$ previously presented.
 A linear combination can be used: